Push the Feeling On: Marc Kinchen remix

 The remix was present on many retrospective top ranking lists of the best dance singles of the 90s, including Mixmags "The 100 Best Dance Singles of All Time", MTV's "The 100 Biggest 90's Dance Anthems of All Time" and Vibe's "Before EDM: 30 Dance Tracks from the '90s That Changed the Game".

 Music video

 A music video was produced to promote the Marc Kinchen version.
 It takes place inside of a photo booth and shows different characters entering and leaving.
 One of them is John Reid.
-The video was later published on Nightcrawlers' official YouTube channel in January 2015.
-It had generated more than 32 million views as of December 2022.